Reviews You Can Rely On

 Average Measured Braking Distance 8.7'

 The Kqi3 Max's unique brake design is a feature we couldn't resist including in our award selection.
-Add to that a quick fold design and a powerful, smooth ride; there's not much we don't love.
+Add a quick fold design and a powerful, smooth ride; there's not much we don't love.

 Credit: Matt Lighthart

+Given this scooter's top-notch performance, it's a great choice for long-range commuters, especially those who live in areas with medium-grade hills.
 But beware, the high-quality build comes with added weight.
 We love the folding system, but at 47 pounds and with a large tube design, it isn't easy to grip and carry this scooter any considerable distance.
-For a lighter option that still performs admirably well on power and range, check out the Hiboy S2 Pro.
 The scooter settings can be customized directly on the dashboard or by connecting to the Niu app.
 However, we found the Bluetooth connection finicky.
-On one occasion, the Niu overheated after 30 minutes of vigorous riding (mostly uphill), but considering we were pushing it to its limits, we think this is a built-in protection mechanism.
-For even greater power at a higher price tag, check out the Segway Max G2.
+On one occasion, the Niu overheated after 30 minutes of vigorous riding (mostly uphill).
+Still, considering we were pushing it to its limits, we think this is a built-in protection mechanism.
 Although an investment, the Niu is an excellent choice for commuters and joyriders alike who enjoy long, peppy rides with the reassurance of an excellent braking system.

 Read more: Niu Kqi3 Max review